XLOOKUP function in Excel - powerful successor of VLOOKUP

 XLOOKUP to return entire column

 Tip.
-XLOOKUP can not only return multiple entries but also replace them with other values that you specify.
+XLOOKUP can also be used to search for and replace values with other values that you specify.
 A example of such bulk replace can be found here: How to search and replace multiple values with XLOOKUP.

 XLOOKUP with multiple criteria